 7. Kitchen Storeroom.
 The only door to this room is in the north wall; it leads to the Kitchen (#6).
 There is also an 8'x8' trapdoor in the northeast corner of the room.
 It opens downward and stays open or closed by means of a counterweight system built into the trapdoor and the cellar.
 There is a fair (01-25) chance that the trapdoor is open.
-A 'x7' platform-and-pulley system hangs over the trapdoor.
-There is a wall, wall just east of the door and another on the east wall 12' from the northern corner.
+A 7'x7' platform-and-pulley system hangs over the trapdoor.
+There is a wall 12' from the northern corner.
 The winch by the door controls the trapdoor.
-The winch on the east supplies are moved to and from the cellars.
-Refuse at the southerm end of the room inclustes and barrels were once stored here.
+The winch on the north wall just east of the doar controls the platform.
+It is by means of the platform that supplies are moved to and from the cellars.
+Refuse at the southern end for the room indicates that crates and barrels were once stored here.

 8. Main Barracks.
-These are the living quarters of the largest body of Orcs, the first and second level LesserOrc Kragashi.
+These are the living quarters of the largest body of Orcs, the first and second level Lesser Orc Kragashi.
 There are twelve sleeping pallets on the floor and scattered debris is everywhere.
-Sixteen Orcs share this room and theback room (#9) to the south.
-The doorbetween the two rooms has beenbroken off is hinges but is otherwise intact.
-No Orc sleeps on the same pallet two days in a row: they are constantly flighting and gambing for the "privilege" of sleeping in the back room (#9).
-Because of the constant change (and the untrustworthiness of their compatricis) the Orcs carry all their treasures.
-Each of the sixteen carries 1-20 bp, cp, and tp (rolleach type of coin for each Orc), and 0-10 sp (roll 20 and subtract ten, negative numbers are 0).
+Sixteen Orcs share this room and the back room (#9) to the south.
+The door between the two rooms has been broken off its hinges but is otherwise intact.
+No Orc sleeps on the same pallet two days in a row: they are constantly fighting and gambling for the "privilege" of sleeping in the back room (#9).
+Because of the constant change (and the untrustworthiness of their compatricis) the Orcs carries 1.20 bp, cp, and tp (roll each type of coin for each Orc), and 0-10 sp (roll d20 and subtre numbers are 0).

-9. Barracks "Back Room".
+Barracks "Back Room".
 There are four pallets in here.
 The four current "champions" get to sleep here.

 10. Korlagz-drartul's Quarters.
-This room is occupied by Bokdankh. one of the third level Korlagz leaders.
-It contains a long weapon-rack built against the east wall, extending from the southern comerto within 10' of the northern corner.
+This room is occupied by Bokdankh, one of the third level Korlagz leaders.
+It contains a long weapon-rack built against the east wall, extending from the southern corner to within 10' of the northern corner.
 The rack is empty.
 Against the west wall, near the door, is a storage bin containing sixty black-feathered Orc arrows.
 In the southwest corner of the room, there is a single sleeping pallet and a small chest.
-The chest is locked (Medium, -04, to pick); Bokdankh hast the key.
+The chest is locked (Medium, 40, to pick); Bokdankh hast the key.
 The chest contains 14 gp, 23 sp, 3 cp, 46 tp, a copper bracelet (value: 3 sp), a small lapis-lazuli (2 gp) in a pouch, and a pile of Orc clothes covering the loot.

 11. Korlagz-drartul's Quarters.
-This room currently houses Skorlag, the leader of another Korlag z.
+This room currently houses Skorlag, the leader of another Korlagz.
 Skorlag is a slob even by Orcish standards: the filth in this room is impressive.
-Anyone entering the room must make a 2nd level RR against poison or be nauseated (5 to activity) while in the room.
+Anyone entering the room must make a 2nd level RR against poison or be nauseated (-5 to activity) while in the room.